 The language of HB 1154 does not clarify whether the restriction will apply to existing contracts.
 However, the South Dakota Constitution and statutes provide that new laws passed by the legislature generally do not have retroactive effect, so it is likely the case that the non-compete provisions contained in existing contracts will remain binding and enforceable after July 1, so long as the agreement was signed before the new law takes effect.

-Healthcare workers should keep in mind that there are limits to non-compete provisions, as courts will only enforce them to the extent they are reasonable in scope.
+Healthcare workers should keep in mind that there are limits to non-compete provisions by statute and the particular circumstances of termination of employment.
 If you have a question about drafting employment contracts or if you have questions regarding an agreement you are asked to sign, you should consider seeking advice from an attorney.